sarahrosehassan/find-primes/README.md

 - If the integer is even, list all occurences of 2 that divide the integer.
 The number of ocurrences is determined by the number of times the integer can be divided by 2.

-- If the integer is odd, list all occurence of odd prime numbers that divide the integer starting with 3
+- If the integer is odd or the even integer has been divided by 2 reaching an odd number: list all occurence of odd prime numbers that divide the integer starting with 3

 - When the integer cannot be divided anymore and a prime number is left, list that prime number.